AlexanderPuckhaber/AtomPhysics/README.md

 This project features two ArrayLists -- bondList and atomList -- that have to work in unison.
 There are also quadtrees, but they don't really help.

+How to run:  This is an eclipse project, so just import it.